techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 (246)
 Suppose class A extends Object; class B extends A; and class C extends B.
 Of these, only class C implements java.io.Serializable.
 Which of the following must be true in order to avoid an exception during deserialization of an instance of C?
 (Choose one.)

-a.
-A must have a no-args constructor.
+A. A must have a no-args constructor.

-b.
-B must have a no-args constructor.
+B. B must have a no-args constructor.

-c.
-C must have a no-args constructor.
+C. C must have a no-args constructor.

-d.
-There are no restrictions regarding no-args constructors.
+D. There are no restrictions regarding no-args constructors.

-Answer: B
+ANSWER: B
 MARK:
 2
+CHAPTER:

 MIX
 CHOICES: